 Cubital tunnel release

-Cubital tunnel release surgery is an outpatient procedure that alleviates the symptoms of cubital tunnel syndrome, a condition that occurs when the ulnar nerve is pinched in one of several locations in the back of the elbow.
+Cubital tunnel release alleviates the symptoms of cubital tunnel syndrome—a condition that occurs when the ulnar nerve is pinched in one of several locations in the back of the elbow.
 When the pressure becomes severe enough to disturb the way the nerve works, you can experience numbness, tingling and pain in your elbow, forearm, hand and fingers.

 - Your age, overall health and medical history